Symmetric scale

 In the case of inversionally symmetrical scales, the inversion of the scale is identical.
 Thus the intervals between scale degrees are symmetrical if read from the "top" (end) or "bottom" (beginning) of the scale (mirror symmetry).
-Examples include the Ukrainian Dorian b9 scale (sixth mode of the Hungarian Major scale), the Jazz Minor b5 scale (third mode of the Hungarian Major Inverse), the Neapolitan Major scale (fourth mode of the Major Locrian scale), the Javanese slendro, the chromatic scale, whole-tone scale, Dorian scale, the Aeolian Dominant scale (fifth mode of the melodic minor), the Harmonic Minor scale, the Major Locrian Major 7th/Harmonic Major b5 scale, the Chromatic Lydian scale (fourth mode of Blues Leading-Tone scale), the Phrygian Major Lydian scale (fourth mode of Neapolitan Major b5 scale), and the double harmonic scale.
+Examples include the Neapolitan Major scale (fourth mode of the Major Locrian scale), the Javanese slendro, the chromatic scale, whole-tone scale, Dorian scale, the Aeolian Dominant scale (fifth mode of the melodic minor), and the double harmonic scale.

-Asymmetric scales are "far more common" than symmetric scales and this may be accounted for by the inability of symmetric scales to possess the property of uniqueness (containing each interval class a unique number of times) which assists with determining the location of notes in relation to the first note of the scale.
+Asymmetric scales are "far more common" than symmetric scales and this may be accounted for by the inability of translational symmetric scales to possess the property of uniqueness (containing each interval class a unique number of times) which assists with determining the location of notes in relation to the first note of the scale.